dgarlans/si4703CircuitPython/README.md

+# Introduction

+This fork is a reworking of the original code to make it work within Circuitpython rather than Raspberry PI styled Python.
+Testing has been done on an Adafruit Feather RP2040 module.

+Basic functionality has been replicated so far (pending uploading the new changes to here) with the exception of the IRQ feature.

 # si4703 Raspberry Pi GPIO Python Library

 This is a project which contains a simple library for controlling the si4703 device via I2C using a Raspberry Pi and Python